I'm about to tell you things that only one person out of tens of thousands knows about.

 Previous religions* did not distinguish between the differing perspectives of the various levels of life: the world, the local community, the family, and the individual.
 The same narrative defined right and wrong as if there were no distinction between levels.

 The crucifixion story introduced the concept of private vs. public.
-For example, what makes sense within the context of a family might not make sense from the world's perspective, so some aspects of the family's motivational beliefs might best be kept private.
+For example, what makes sense within the context of a family might not make sense from the world's perspective (and vice-versa).
+For example, some aspects of the motivational beliefs of families/ individuals might best be kept private.
 If these beliefs were to be proclaimed publicly, they might catch on to the extent that the world's narrative might be threatened.
 The crucifixion illustrates that while the world can and will take measures to protect its agenda, this does not invalidate the agendas of local communities, families and individuals.
 The world allows these agendas to be expressed publicly if they are hidden in metaphor-- being explicit can be risky.
 Note that the Bible itself is a public document; it is written in metaphor so as not to unduly threaten the world's agenda.
 Its hidden message is extracted and shared privately.

 Getting caught up in belief in some ways can be a distraction, inadvertently favoring the world's agenda.